exakat/exakat/docs/src/Installation.rst

 Presentation
 ------------

 Exakat is a PHP static analyzer.
-It relies on PHP to lint and tokenize the target code; a graph database to process the AST and the tokens; a SQLITE database to store the results and produce the various reports.
+It relies on PHP to lint and tokenize the target code; a graph database to process the AST and the tokens; a SQLITE 3 database to store the results and produce the various reports.

-Exakat itself runs on PHP 7.0 and more recent, with a short selection of extensions.
+Exakat itself runs on PHP 7.2, with a short selection of extensions.
+It is tested with PHP 7.0 and more recent.

 .. image:: exakat.architecture.png
     :alt: exakat architecture

 Source code is imported into exakat using VCS client, like git, SVN, mercurial, tar, zip, bz2 or even symlink.
-Only reading access is required.
+Only reading access is actually required : the code is never modified in any way.

 At least one version of PHP have to be used, and it may be the same running Exakat.
-Extra versions are used to provide linting reports.
-Only one version is used for analysis.
+Only one version is used for analysis and it may be different from the running PHP version.
+For example, exakat may run with PHP 7.2 but audit code with PHP 5.6.
+Extra versions of PHP are used to provide compilations reports.
+PHP middle versions may be configured separately.
+Minor versions are not important, except for edge cases.

 The gremlin server is used to query the source code.
 Once analyzes are all finished, the results are dumped into a SQLITE database and the graph may be removed.
-Reports are build from this database.
+Reports are build from the SQLITE database.

 Requirements
 ------------